zjowy/Mexico/README.md

 ```
 # Questions that you might want to address about the given data :sparkles: :memo:

-# 1-Want to know the number of available and unavailable rooms
+# 1-Want to know the number of available and unavailable rooms :bulb:

 ```python
 calendar.available.value_counts()